 - Nursing home abuse – Common forms of abuse are failing to provide food or water, not turning them to avoid bedsores or sexual abuse.
-Any one of these is grounds for a claim if the action contributed directly to their death.
+Anyone of these is grounds for a claim if the action contributed directly to their death.

 - Catastrophic injuries and accidents – A person acting in a negligent or irresponsible way would be liable if those actions caused the death of another person.

-NEGLIGENCE AND DAMAGES
+NEGLIGENCE AND DAMAGES FROM WRONGFUL DEATH

 When the negligent actions of another cause a person’s life to be cut short in Kansas City, then the victim is said to have had a wrongful death.
 While each of the surviving family members of the decedent can each file an individual claim of wrongful death, typically the family as a whole is represented by a single Kansas City wrongful death attorney.
 In the event that there are no family members left, the estate of the decedent can bring forth a case to receive compensation.
 Those pursuing a claim of wrongful death in Kansas City seek compensation for: